muellerlab/TensegrityAerialVehicle/README.md

 # Tensegrity Aerial Vehicle

-This repository contains development and analysis tools as submodules.
+This repository contains the development and analysis tools for tensegrity aerial vehicle as submodules.
+We recommend you to access each of the tools by clicking the links below, to ensure you get the latest version.

-Tensegrity Aerial Vehicle Collision Simulator(https://github.com/muellerlab/TensegrityAerialVehicleCollisionSim): This folder contains source code implementing dynamics simulation of a tensegrity aerial vehicle colliding with a flat obstacle, such as a concrete wall.
+Tensegrity Aerial Vehicle Collision Simulator(https://github.com/muellerlab/TensegrityAerialVehicleCollisionSim): This link contains source code implementing dynamics simulation of a tensegrity aerial vehicle colliding with a flat obstacle, such as a concrete wall.
 The code can be used to verify the design of icosahedron protection shells protecting aerial vehicles in the form of quadcopters.

-Tensegrity Aerial Vehicle Reorientation(https://github.com/muellerlab/TensegrityReorientation): This folder contains source code implementing the re-orientation feasibility analysis and route planning of a tensegrity aerial vehicle.
+Tensegrity Aerial Vehicle Reorientation(https://github.com/muellerlab/TensegrityReorientation): This link contains source code implementing the re-orientation feasibility analysis and route planning of a tensegrity aerial vehicle.

 The detail of the tools is described in the paper "Design and control of a collision-resilient aerial vehicle with an icosahedron tensegrity structure" submitted to  IEEE/ASME Transactions on Mechatronics (TMECH).
 A manuscript draft can be accessed [here](https://hiperlab.berkeley.edu/wp-content/uploads/2022/11/Design-and-control-of-a-collision-resilient-aerial-vehicle-with-an-icosahedron-tensegrity-structure.pdf).